-Growing miniature roses in Florida is not a big deal as Florida's weather and climate both are suitable for it.
+Growing miniature roses in Florida is not a big deal, as Florida's weather and climate are both suitable for it.
 In different parts of the world, this flower is known by different names.
-Someone told me this flower is also known as Spray rose in stores like Publix.
+Someone told me this flower is also known as a spray rose in stores like Publix.
 It's also known as Rosa Multiflora.

 These little beauties may be small, but you can't even imagine how beautiful they can be.
 Here I am sharing some pictures of what I have grown: